Transition Deadline To ICD-10 Is October 1, 2015

 - The capability to readily expand and capture new procedures and technologies.

-DCH is identifying where ICD codes are used within DCH’s policies, processes and systems, and remediation of the Georgia Medicaid Management Information System (GAMMIS) is underway.
+The Department of Community Health (DCH) is identifying where ICD codes are used within DCH’s policies, processes and systems, and remediation of the Georgia Medicaid Management Information System (GAMMIS) is underway.
+It will be completed in time for the mandated transition date of October 1, 2015.